 An applicator may not renew his or her credential before the renewal window opens the year the credential expires.
 The renewal window opens around the first week in October each year.
 (For example, if an applicators certification expires December 31, 2020, he cannot renew his certification before the first week of October in 2020.)

 The renewal application fees are as follows:

 - Registered application fee is $45

 Renewal by Examination

 Exams are given by appointment only.
-Schedule online at Michigan.gov/PestExam for paper-based exams or call 1-800-292-3939.
-Schedule online at www.Metrosignup.com for computer-based exams.
-(Note, computer-based exams have an additional $55 fee per test).
+For paper-based exams, schedule online at Michigan.gov/PestExam or call 1-800-292-3939.
+For computer-based exams, schedule online at www.Metrosignup.com.
+Note: Computer-based exams have an additional $55 fee per test.
 For more detailed information about our exam options, check out the Examination Process.

 Renewal by Seminar Credits

 During the 3-year certification/registration period, pesticide applicators may obtain credits towards their renewal certification by attending eligible pre-approved seminars.
-Our website has a list of seminars approved for recertification credits that is arranged by month.
+See the list of seminars approved for recertification credits.

-For more information about renewing, see the instructions for renewal by applicator type:
+For additional information about the renewal process, see the instructions for renewal by applicator type: